Chevy Chase

 Personal Life

 Chase was married to Susan Hewitt from February 1973 to February 1976.
 He was then married to Jacqueline Carlin from December 1976 to November 1980.
 He married his third wife, Jayni Luke, in June 1982.
-The couple have three daughters together.
+The couple has three daughters together.
 Chevy also has a son named Bryan Perkins with an unidentified woman.

-Chevy Chase was admitted to the Betty Ford Clinic in 1986 for a prescription painkiller addiction.
+Chase was admitted to the Betty Ford Clinic in 1986 for a prescription painkiller addiction.
 In 2016, he received treatment at the Hazelden Clinic for alcoholism.

 Real Estate